mooseyboots/emacs-leo/README.md

 - and `c` to search the same term with [dictcc.el](https://github.com/martenlienen/dictcc.el) if it's installed.
 - `?` to view these commands.

 Links to forum results are also displayed.
-It is better to view these externally, which you can do by `C-u RET` with point on an entry.
+If you click or hit enter on one, it will be rendered in a basic way using `shr`.
+To view it in your browser, hit `b`.

 If no results are returned, a list of suggestions is displayed which are also click (or tab/return) to search.